becamorin20/Group-16/docs/status.md

 For each of our 4 actions we allow a set of 18 basis functions, thus giving us 72 total basis functions and 72 total parameters.

 So our MDP consists of reward function of -1000 for death and these 72 basis functions and parameters.

+### Algorithm
+We now describe the algorithm we use to learn the parameters for the above function approximation.

 ## EVALUATION
 (evaluation)